Bikeman868/NPL/docs/SYNTAX.md

 namespace app.data {
     using npl.data
 }

+namespace app const applicationName 'My next big thing'
 ```

 ## Application

 Application statements start with the reserved word `application` followed by at least one space, then the name of the application
 as an identifier.
 This is usually followed by a scope block, but it's also permitted to have an application placeholder with no
-scope block, but in this case the application will not do anything if you run it.
+scope block - in this case the application will not do anything if you run it.

 When you run an NPL program, you must specify a source file that contains exactly one `application` statement.
 Any `application`
 statements in other source files will be ignored.